-Participation, group responses, and reports will be an important part of the class.
+Participation will be an important part of the class.
 This work will be a combination of individual and group work.
-Students must be present during class sessions in order to receive credit for these assignments.
-Participation will be graded on your ability to correctly complete assignments and your use of pertinent data to take part in group work, add to discussions, and make reasoned conclusions or decisions.
+In order to prepare to substantively take part in class, you are expected to read the modules in the textbook before the class period in which they will be addressed and/or articles that have been assigned and complete online questions to assess your understanding.
+These questions will be graded for completion and used to determine areas that may need clarification on further discussion in class.
+Students must be present during class sessions and engage in online discussions when required in order to receive credit for these assignments.
+Participation will be graded on your ability to use pertinent data to take part in group work, add to discussions, and make reasoned conclusions or decisions.
 This will include being able to ask questions of others and to evaluate arguments and conclusions made by others.
-The two lowest scores on these assignments will be dropped from your course evaluation.